sulfo/xml-sitemap-feed/readme.txt

 = Advantages =

 * The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time on a difficult plugin options page.
 In fact, there are no options at all!
-* Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment and trackback activity.
+* Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post modification age and comment and trackback activity.
-* Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3.0 in MultiSite (WPMS) mode and others.
+* Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3+ in MultiSite mode (WPMS) and others.
-* Also works upon **Network Activate** or placed in **/mu-plugins/** on WP 3.0 in MS mode and WPMU and even takes care to exclude any tags blogs to avoid malus points for link spamming.
+* Also works upon **Network Activate** or placed in **/mu-plugins/** on WP 3+ in MS mode and WPMU and even takes care to exclude any tags blogs to avoid malus points for link spamming.
 * Compatible with multi-lingual sites using **qTranslate** or **xLanguage** to allow all languages to be indexed equally.

 = Limitations =

 * The feed contains the front page and all posts and pages but _excludes_ category, tag and other dynamic archive pages.
 This should not be a problem and by most it is even _advised_ to exclude them.
 There are SEO plugins around that actively block these archive pages from search engines.
 * Except by _re-saving_ older posts from time to time (keeping the lastmod date fairly recent) there is no way to manually control the priority of individual posts/pages in the sitemap.
 See the Faq's for more.
-* This plugin does not ping any search engines.
-But then, WordPress does this by default already via the Ping-o-Matic service so why bother?
-See the Faq's for more.
-* Because the feed is dynamically created, on _very_ large sites the creation process might take a while.
+* Because the feed is dynamically created, on large sites the creation process might take a while.
 Search engines are said to have a short fuse about waiting for a sitemap, so you may want to consider using a cache plugin that also (pre)caches feeds.
 If you are unfamiliar with caching and server setup start with an easy caching plugin such as **Quick Cache**.
 For more options (and better performance) you might find solace in **WP Super Cache** or **W3 Total Cache**.
 * On **VERY** large sites (read: over 10.000 posts) with limited memory assigned to PHP, the generation of the sitemap might cause a problem when the process runs out of memory.
 See the FAQ's for tips to increase the PHP memory limit on your server.

 = Translations =